Guide to Extending Student Loan Repayment Terms

 Ready to Refinance Your Student Loans?

 Is a 30-year student loan refinance a thing?
 It can be, for serial refinancers.
 Then there’s the 30-year federal student loan consolidation option.
-The point of a long term is to shrink monthly payments.
+The point of a longer term is to shrink monthly payments.
+To reiterate, though, you may pay more interest over the life of the loan if you refinance with an extended term.

 SoFi Loan Products